World Events

 2nd November 1917 Balfour Lights the Fuse

-Ninety-four years ago today, Lord Balfour – British foreign secretary and former prime minister – lit the fuse of an almighty powder keg when he wrote to the financier Lord Rothschild, Britain’s most influential Jew: “His Majesty’s Government views with … Continue reading
+On this day in 1917, British foreign secretary and former prime minister Lord Balfour lit the fuse of an almighty powder keg when he wrote to the financier Lord Rothschild, Britain’s most influential Jew: “His Majesty’s Government views with favour … Continue reading

 16th October 1859 John Brown’s Raid on Harpers Ferry

 Harpers Ferry in northern Virginia, situated at the confluence of the Potomac and Shenandoah rivers, was chosen in 1794 by George Washington to be the site of the United States Federal Armory.
-And it was here one hundred and fifty-two … Continue reading
+And it was here on this day in … Continue reading

 Posted in World Events | Leave a comment